dsoto/ensp-202-notes/estimations.md

 - Most models assume that a real world problem will behave like a mathematical function
 - Models are normative and make assumptions about the world
+- Modeling is the important mathematical literacy we are developing

 # Pizza Example

+This is a simple example to illustrate estimation and modeling.

 - We are going to spend money on pizza
 - If we spend too much, we waste pizza